gulp-cookery/gulp-chef/README.md

 });
 ```

-### Dynamic Configuration / Template Variable Realizing

-Some stream processors (e.g., "gulp-ccr-eachdir") programmatically modify and/or generate new configurations.
-The new configuration values are injected to recipe's configuration at runtime.
-And templates with `{{var}}` syntax are realized with resolved variables.

 ### Development / Production Mode

 Configurable recipes don't have to worry about development/production mode.
 Configurations are resolved for that specific mode already.

-### Reserved Configuration Properties (Keywords)

-#### name
-Name of the task.
-Only required when defining task in an array and you want to run it from CLI.

-#### description
-Description of the task.

-#### src
-Define source path or files.
-Normally you define paths in parent task and files in leaf tasks.
-Files defined in sub tasks inherits parent's path.
-The property value can be any valid glob, or array of globs, or of the form `{ globs: [], options: {} }`, and will be passed to task with the later form.

-#### dest
-Define destination path.
-Path should be resolved to a single directory.
-Path defined in sub tasks inherits parent's path.
-The property value can be any valid path string, or of the form `{ path: '', options: {} }`, and will be passed to task with the later form.

-#### order
-Execution order of the task.
-Only required when you are defining tasks in object and want them be executed in series.
-The values are used for sorting, so don't have to be contiguous.

-#### recipe
-Recipe module name to use.
-Defaults to the same value of `name`.

-#### task
-Define a plain, inline or reference task.

-#### parallel
-Instruct sub tasks to run in parallel.
-Sub tasks can be defined in an array or object.
-Note sub tasks defined in an object are executed in parallel by default.

-#### series
-Instruct sub tasks to run in series.
-Sub tasks can be defined in an array or object.
-Note sub tasks defined in an array are executed in series by default.

-#### visibility
-Visibility of the task.
-Valid values are `normal`, `hidden`, and `disabled`.

-#### options
-Additional options to pass to task.
-Usually used by underling gulp plugins.

 ## Build-in Recipes

-### Task

 #### clean
 Clean up `dest` folder.

 #### copy
 Copy assets defined by`src` to `dest` folder, optionally remove or replace relative paths for files.

-### Stream Processor
-A stream processor manipulates its sub tasks' input and/or output streams.

-In the "Configurable Recipe" section, that said "configurable task" is simply a wrapper that calls "configurable recipe" with exactly the same name.
-That's not entirely true.
-Stream processor may not has the same name as "configurable task".

 #### merge
 A merge stream processor creates a new stream, that ends only when all its sub tasks' stream ends.